 - Elizabeth (stillborn in 1777)

-While John served as a circuit judge, and traveled throughout Massachusetts, Abigail stayed at home, managing the farm and raising the children.
+While John served as a circuit judge and traveled throughout Massachusetts, Abigail stayed at home, managing the farm and raising the children.
 John praised his wife for her skills and took a great amount of pride in her accomplishments.
-She continued in this capacity during the Revolutionary War period, when Johns served as a delegate to the First Continental Congress, Second Continental Congress, and as a diplomat in Europe.
+She continued in this capacity during the Revolutionary War period when John served as a delegate to the First Continental Congress, Second Continental Congress, and as a diplomat in Europe.
 Even after the war and during John’s terms as Vice President and President she oversaw the family’s business affairs.

 Abigail Adams in Europe

 From 1784 to 1788, she joined John in Europe, on diplomatic missions to France and England.
 Her account of the voyage to England from Boston, the return trip, and journals she kept while in England can be found in The Adams Papers’ Diary and Autobiography of John Adams, volume 3.

 Abigail Adams, First Lady to Live in the White House